dotnet/machinelearning/Documentation/building/unix-instructions.md

 ## Minimum Hardware Requirements
 - 2GB RAM

-## Prerequisites (native build)
+## Prerequisites

 ### Linux

-First, the package lists might need to be updated

-`sudo apt-get update`

 On Linux, the following components are needed

-* CMake on the PATH
-* Clang 3.5+ (same requirements as coreclr/corefx)
+* git
+* clang-3.9
+* cmake
+* libunwind8
+* curl
 * All the requirements necessary to run .NET Core 2.0 applications
-* libunwind
-* curl

 ### macOS